-Welcome to the home of Joe Klingler, award-winning author of the thrillers Mash Up and RATS—and the noir mystery Missing Mona.
-JK regularly writes about the interplay of people and technology.
-He also enjoys all types of music and motorcycles, so they sneak in too.
-Please sign-up for the Klingler Kronicle so he can keep in touch.
-Thank you for visiting.
+Welcome to the home of Joe Klingler, award-winning author of the thrillers Tune Up, Mash Up, RATS—and the noir mystery Missing Mona.
+Joe writes action-packed suspense novels about the interplay of people and technology.
+He also enjoys music and motorcycles, so they sneak in, too.
+Please sign-up for The Klingler Report to be notified of new releases and promotions.

 Then the Captain drops a new assignment on their desk: an affluent Bay Area lawyer is missing.
 The man’s wife stomps into their office screaming about a contract she found hidden in the backups of their home computer.
 A contract with a seven-figure payout, and an incriminating Exhibit A.

 Following the trail of both the motorcycle rider and the lawyer with Kandy complaining, “We’re homicide detectives, there should be a body,” leads to a vintage motorcycle club called the Ton Up where lips are sealed, a yacht harbor on the coast where riddles run deep, and a midnight roadside confrontation that ends with a splash.
 As the trails twist they soon find that these people and places have one thing in common:

 A violist named Mylin.

 Who plays in an all-female orchestra called The Girls of the Orient.

 And, unbeknownst to her, is the subject of a fine-art photographer’s latest collection.

 From San Francisco to Mexico, the treacherous cliffs of the Pacific coast to the desolation of Nevada’s high desert, Tune Up moves like Kandy’s turbocharged Mini through a foggy landscape of false identities, fake romance, and frenzied chases, as Qigiq realizes one picture really can reveal more than 1,000 words.

 “A spiderweb of secrets, sex, blackmail, and murder.”—Kirkus Reviews